-- No refunds can be made due to poor weather conditions.
+- No refunds can be made due to poor weather or water conditions.

-- The Conestoga Sailing Club reserves the right to cancel any Youth Learn to Sail course that does not meet the minimum 10 students and will issue a full refund.
+- The Conestoga Sailing Club reserves the right to cancel any course that does not meet a minimum number of participants and will issue a full refund.

 What time does the Adult Learn to Sail program operate?

 The weeknight Adult Learn to Sail program operates from 6:00 pm to 9:00 pm.
 The Saturday Adult Learn to Sail program operates from 9:00 am to 3:00 pm.
 All participants may make use of the Club facilities directly preceding or following their course.

 How do I get to the Sailing Club?

 The Conestoga Sailing Club is located about 30km northwest of Kitchener-Waterloo on Conestoga Lake, north of Highway 86, halfway between Elmira and Listowel.
 Public transit is currently unavailable.
 For directions please click here.

 Our coaches constantly monitor the weather conditions and adjust lessons accordingly.